 Although perhaps best known as a sculptor, Isamu Noguchi was also a prolific designer of furniture and lighting.
 The table exhibited here has become an icon of American mid-twentieth-century biomorphic design, characterized by rounded forms that evoke the natural world rather than by the hard edges of much modern design.
 Composed of only two mirror-image pieces of ebonized wood that swivel on a metal dowel and an elegantly shaped elliptical glass top, the table is a minimal creation whose design has proven so enduring that it is now back in production after being discontinued in 1973.

-Gift of Mr. and Mrs. H. L. Herring
+Gift of Mr. and Mrs. H. Lawrence Herring

 Copyright for this work may be controlled by the artist, the artist's estate, or other rights holders.
 A more detailed analysis of its rights history may, however, place it in the public domain.

 The Museum does not warrant that the use of this work will not infringe on the rights of third parties.
 It is your responsibility to determine and satisfy copyright or other use restrictions before copying, transmitting, or making other use of protected items beyond that allowed by "fair use," as such term is understood under the United States Copyright Act.

 For further information about copyright, we recommend resources at the United States Library of Congress

 , Copyright and Cultural Institutions: Guidelines for U.S. Libraries, Archives, and Museums

 For more information about the Museum's rights project, including how rights types are assigned, please see our blog posts on copyright

 If you have any information regarding this work and rights to it, please contact email@example.com